psholtz/MIT-SICP/Section-2.1/mit-scheme/README.md

 > (load "sample.scm")

-To load a simple file into the interpreter from the command line:
+To load a sample file into the interpreter from the command line:

 > scheme --load "sample.scm"